Skip to article frontmatterSkip to article content

 ax_ts = fig.add_subplot(1, 2, 2)

-for i, s in enumerate(picks):
+for s in picks:

 s_int = int(s)